This event was rescheduled from January 31, 2019.

 Dr. Weitekamp invites us to explore the impact of Lt.
 Uhura on American culture and society.
 Introduced in Gene Roddenberry's original television program in 1966, Lt.
 Uhura is arguably the most historically significant character of the Star Trek franchise.
 As a woman of color depicted in popular culture, in a period of tremendous change for African Americans and women in the United States, she both evoked and played against the contemporary historical context.

-Dr. Martin Collins will deliver a talk on the ethical implications of space exploration.
-The Space Age has made clear the complicated consequences of living in an interdependent world.
+The Space Age made clear the complicated consequences of living in an interdependent world and gave us dramatic, new perspectives on planet Earth.
+One was to address the centuries-long legacy of colonialism as decolonization.
+The other was the role of human activity in changing the physical system of the Earth, altering fundamentally our climate.
 We are entangled in fraught challenges of our past, present, and future.
-His talk will allow us to consider how we might make choices as individuals, communities, and nations that resolve the issues before us.
+Dr. Collins invites us to consider how we might make choices as individuals, communities, and nations that resolve the issues before us.

-Dr. Teasel Muir-Harmony will talk about key policy implications of space exploration by examining Project Apollo, Cold War diplomacy, and the American framing of global interdependence.
-She will examine the distinctive and critical role that space exploration played in American foreign relations and national image making in the 1960s.
+Dr. Muir-Harmony will discuss key policy implications of space exploration by examining Project Apollo, Cold War diplomacy, and the American framing of global interdependence.
+Space exploration played a distinctive and critical role in American foreign relations and national image making in the 1960s.
+The geopolitical context was not simply a backdrop but instead the main theater of Project Apollo.

 Dr. Battat will share updates on the precision tests of gravity with the Apache Point Observatory Lunar Laser-ranging Operation (APOLLO) project that uses Apollo-era mirrors left on the lunar surface.
 The talk is introduced and complemented by a full dome planetarium presentation by Mary MacDonald of the McAuliffe Center.